 IBML has effectively lost control of Craton and as from 31 December 2019 and is not consolidated in the financials of the Group.
 IBML's investment in Omico Copper Ltd is recorded as an investment in an associate.

-IBML decides to keep holding the shares in WestStar Industrial Limited and Firstwave Cloud Technology Limited.
+IBML holds shares in WestStar Industrial Limited and Firstwave Cloud Technology Limited.
+The fair value of these shareholdings are not material at reporting date.

 Significant changes in state of affairs

 Likely developments and expected results of operations